Condamine River: Methane gas seeps

-In 2012 methane gas was observed escaping from the river.
+In 2012, methane gas was observed escaping from the river.
 The gas that is seeping is derived either from the underlying Walloon Coal Measures and/or the Springbok Sandstone.
-The Queensland Government undertook an investigation into the gas seeps and the technical study concluded that the bubbling was unlikely to be caused by coal seam gas (CSG) activities in the region, but that further studies were required.
+The Queensland Government investigated the gas seeps, and the technical study concluded that the bubbling was unlikely to be caused by coal seam gas (CSG) activities in the region, but that further studies were required.
 In relation to the presence of methane in the river, the report concluded that “…there is no safety risk or evidence of environmental harm occurring in the immediate area from the Condamine River gas seeps."

-In April 2016 the Condamine River seeps were brought to the forefront of media attention by New South Wales Greens MP Jeremy Buckingham, when he allegedly set alight the methane gas bubbling from the riverbed.
+In April 2016, the Condamine River seeps were brought to the forefront of media attention by New South Wales Greens MP Jeremy Buckingham, when he allegedly set alight the methane gas bubbling from the riverbed.
 He claimed that "hydraulic fracturing" was the likely cause for the problem, but to date there is no direct link.

-In 2017 CSIRO researchers with expertise in hydrogeology, geology, ecology and biogeochemistry assessed the Condamine River to determine what is currently known about the methane seeps in the River including natural and human causes, and the potential human and environmental health and safety impacts of methane escaping from underground.
-They concluded that there could be a number of reasons for the methane releases, but conceded that "depressurisation of the Walloon Coal Measures during gas production could generate horizontal migration of methane gas.
+In 2017, CSIRO researchers with expertise in hydrogeology, geology, ecology, and biogeochemistry assessed the Condamine River to determine what is currently known about the methane seeps in the River, including natural and human causes, and the potential human and environmental health and safety impacts of methane escaping from underground.
+They concluded that there could be several reasons for the methane releases, but conceded that "depressurisation of the Walloon Coal Measures during gas production could generate horizontal migration of methane gas.
 However, this flux of methane is likely to be small because of the shallow dip of the coal beds and the distance to gas production fields."
 Other reasons for variation in bubbles includes changes in water flow, or flooding changing groundwater patterns.
-Hydraulic fracturing is not considered to be the cause as there has been no hydraulic fracturing in those fields.
+Hydraulic fracturing is not considered to be the cause, as there has been no hydraulic fracturing in those fields.

 Natural gas seeps are not altogether uncommon in Queensland, but there are no recorded instances of bubbles occurring in a river.
-The Queensland Gasfields Commission (a government agency) identified 17 soil gas surveys undertaken during the 1980s and 1990s, from locations around the state that record naturally occurring methane releases.
-The nearest one to the bubbling in the Condamine river was 16 km distant and not linked to the river.
+The Queensland Gasfields Commission (a government agency) identified 17 soil gas surveys from the 1980s and 1990s taken around the state that record naturally occurring methane releases; the nearest one to the bubbling in the Condamine River was 16 km distant and not linked to the river.
 These measured low levels of mixed gas ranging from less than 10 parts per million (ppm) to 240ppm occurring in the subsoil at depths of up to one metre.

-In 2017, the gas company that holds the tenure over this area of the river reported a 90% reduction in the level of the seep compared to the peak rate recorded in early-2016.
+In 2017, the gas company that holds the tenure over this area of the river reported a 90% reduction in seepage levels compared to the peak rate recorded in early 2016.
 This was done by intercepting and producing the gas before it reached the river, effectively taking it out of the system.